Support the Voluntary Assisted Dying Bill (NSW)

 WE MUST ACT NOW.Click for more details about writing to your MP

-On 27 July Annie Gabrielides, who is living with Motor Neurone Disease, met with her local MP Trish Doyle, the Labor Member for Blue Mountains, and they made a short video to rally Trish’s colleagues to vote compassionately and help pass the NSW Bill.
+On 27 July Annie Gabrielides, who is living with Motor Neurone Disease, met with her local MP Trish Doyle, the Labor Member for Blue Mountains, and they made the short video below to rally Trish’s colleagues to vote compassionately and help pass the NSW Bill.
 Annie encourages everyone in NSW to go out and meet their MP too and explain why you support the choice of voluntary assisted dying.
-Following is their short video: